 As these files are necessary for finalizing your script, please upload all screen captured video files to your project page as soon as possible.

 3. Filming location: Will the filming need to take place in multiple locations?
+Yes

 If Yes, how far apart are the locations?
+Different rooms in the same building on the same floor.
+Not more than 50 yards apart.

 To ensure that your script can be filmed in one day, the protocol sections are cumulatively restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)